xalelax/blog/_drafts/differentiable-network-architecture-search.markdown

 of cells: there are "normal" cells, where operations have stride one, and there are "reduction" cells, in which all the operations adjacent to the input nodes are of stride two.
-Thus, as fairly common in networks built for image classification, the architecture is composed of many identical cells stacked on top of each other, except some specific points where the cells' job is to downsample the incoming tensors.
+Then, as fairly common in networks built for image classification, the architecture is composed of many identical cells stacked on top of each other, except some specific points where the cells' job is to downsample the incoming tensors.